cherezoff - stock.adobe.com

 Secure sharing requires that the data virtualization architecture maintains and enforces the rules and authorities around data access, as well as retains auditable records of where data came from and where it was used, Rosenbaum said.
 The source system cannot implement security over the data when multiple systems are being integrated -- the data virtualization tier must control this access.

 This isn't only a technical capability.
-"Groups and individuals sharing data for new uses must trust that their data will be protected," Rosenbaum said.
+"Groups and individuals sharing data for uses must trust that their data will be protected," Rosenbaum said.
 Some systems automatically protect data and preserve the lineage information, allowing for simpler governance with less risk than systems requiring extensive configuration for every combination of usage.

 Clear governance rules